 Celcom is the third-largest company in Malaysia, providing its customers with top-quality coverage in 2G, 3G, and 4G.
-The prepaid SIM cards are known as ‘Xpax’ and are free of charge.
-However, you will need to add credit with one of the plans or packages before the SIM card can be used.
+The prepaid SIM cards are known as ‘Xpax’ and are sold for 10 MYR.

 You have the option of adding data, ranging from 2 GB for 3 MYR (1-day validity) to 15 GB for 79 MYR (30-day validity).
 To increase your data, you can also purchase specialty Facebook data packages and Nighttime Use packages that range from 1 MYR to 7 MYR.

 There are several packages available for purchase:

 - 1 day, 2 GB for 3 MYR

 - 7 days, 2 GB for 10 MYR

 - 7 days, 5 GB for 19 MYR